emieli/ansible-demo/README.md

 SW-2                       : ok=0    changed=0    unreachable=0    failed=1    skipped=0    rescued=0    ignored=0
 ```

 Yes, we got another error.
 I promise this is the last one.
 Let's make one last addition to **hosts.yml** in the **EOS** group: **ansible_become: true**.
 I'll trust you to place the variable in the correct location in the hosts file.
 The command is the equivalent of **enable** in Cisco IOS where you need to enter "privileged" mode before you are allowed to run some commands.
-Ansible calls this **become**, and has a similar meaning in Linux terminology where you need to do things as root.
+Ansible calls this **become** and has a similar meaning in Linux terminology where you need to do things as root.

 Now that **ansible_become: true** has been added, we can try again:
 ```